sebasrock156/Acer-E5-572-TMP246-OpenCore/README.md

 ## Not work (IDK how to fix it):

-Bluetooth ❌ (Don't use any Bluetooth Kext for fix, causes Kernel panics)

-Card Reader ❌ (ACPI Problems)
+Card Reader ❌ (ACPI Problems, I'll trying to fix for Monterey release)
 </details>

 ## Installation Method: